eddof13/cs6045-proj/README.md

 # cs6045-proj

-Shortest path implementations from source to other nodes (not providing previous hop nodes)- Bellman Ford, Floyd Warshall (from source), Dijkstra
+Shortest path implementations from source to other nodes

+Bellman Ford, Floyd Warshall (from source, with previous hops for path reconstruction), Dijkstra

 Python 3.8.18, recommended with pyenv